lutherdev/AD-MineForge/readme.md

   <h3 align="center">MineForge</h3>
 </div>
 <div align="center">
-  MineForge, your marketplace for mining gears, ores, and amazingly legendary tools from the mountains of Sword Coast.
+  MineForge, your marketplace for mining gears, ores, and amazingly forged tools from the mountains of Sword Coast.
 </div>

 <br />